A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: Data Annotations

 To prepare the corpus for annotation and analyses, we apply standardized processing steps to all data, across sources and languages.
 This ensures consistency across media sources with varying conventions in structure, formatting, and metadata.

-Publication dates are parsed and normalized to ISO 8601 standard (\textsc{yyyy-mm-dd}), and multiple metadata fields---\textit{e.g.}, ``publication date'', ``published on''---are mapped to metadata fields in our unified schema (see \autoref{tab:metadata-schema}).
-Text content is stripped of non-informative boilerplate elements like location or date prefixes commonly found in news articles (\textit{e.g.}, ``KYIV, March 3 –''), inline footnotes, bylines, and repeated source disclaimers.
+Publication dates are parsed and normalized to ISO 8601 standard (\textsc{yyyy-mm-dd}), and multiple metadata fields---\textit{e.g.}, ``publication date'', ``published on''---are mapped to metadata fields in our unified schema (as shown in \autoref{tab:metadata-schema}).
+The article text content is stripped of boilerplate elements like location or date prefixes commonly found in news articles (\textit{e.g.}, ``KYIV, March 3 –''), inline footnotes, bylines, and repeated source disclaimers.
 Duplicate articles are removed, to avoid redundancy in print syndication and multilingual reprints.
 To support downstream linguistic analyses, the text is then converted to UTF-8 encoding, segmented into paragraphs, and split into sentences.